I get these ideas in my head, and I start playing out entire

 To be fair, I realize that I share most responsibility for that hurt.
 After all....

-* I came in vulnerable and capable of being hurt
+* I came in vulnerable and capable of being hurt* I didn't respond to the warning signs

 * I accepted their opinion (criticisms and condemnations and dismissals)